-The MacBook White (Nvidia) adds some technology from the Unibody MacBook to the polycarbonate model - newer 2.0 Ghz CPU, 1066 MHz system bus, Nvidia GeForce 9400M graphics, and Mini DisplayPort.
+The MacBook White (Early 2009) (MacBook5,2) adds some technology from the Unibody MacBook to the polycarbonate model – newer 2.0 GHz CPU, 1066 MHz system bus, Nvidia GeForce 9400M graphics, and Mini DisplayPort.
 At the same time, Apple boosted base RAM to 2 GB, left in the FireWire 400 port missing from the Unibody MacBook, and kept the price at $999.

 This model was updated to 2.13 GHz, a 160 GB hard drive, and 800 MHz RAM on May 26, 2009.

-The Mid 2010 MacBook uses the same unibody polycarbonate enclosure, runs at 2.4 GHz, includes Nvidia GeForce 320M graphics, and has a built-in 10 hour battery.
-It was discontinued in July 2011 (although still available in the education market), marking the end of the consumer MacBook line.
+The Mid 2010 MacBook (MacBook6,2) uses the same unibody polycarbonate enclosure, runs at 2.4 GHz, includes Nvidia GeForce 320M graphics, and has a built-in 10 hour battery.
+It was discontinued in July 2011 (although still available in the education market for a short time), marking the end of the consumer MacBook line.